 Besides adding enough confectioners’ sugar, my secret is the ratio of lemon juice to heavy cream.
 I used to skip the heavy cream completely and only use lemon juice as the liquid.
 Hence the curdling situation.
 Cream ensures a CREAMY and THICK (hey, who woulda thunk?) consistency.
 I don’t suggest subbing it out!

 The pictured cupcakes are my lemon cupcakes.
 If lemon is your soul sista, this frosting and the lemon cupcakes are a combo you’ve gotta try.
-And, again, I used Wilton 8B for today’s frosting!
-Love that one, definitely a fave.Print
+But it’s equally as delicious on strawberry cupcakes, lemon blueberry cupcakes, and even vanilla cupcakes, or as an alternative filling and frosting for a 6 inch citrus cake or lemon layer cake.Print

 Lemon buttercream frosting is tangy, sweet, and creamy.
 It tastes delicious on everything and is so easy to make!